z0on/2bRAD_GATK/README.md

 - recalibrating variant quality scores based on genotyping replicates;
 - smart-thinning and final filtering;
 - quality assessment based on replicates.

+IMPORTANT: Do not sequence 2bRAD libraries on a HiSeq 4000 lane alone!
+Invariant bases (adaptor, restriction site) will be read very poorly, resulting in read trimming issues.
+Mix 20% of PhiX libraries with your 2bRAD samples to avoid this problem, or share lane with someone else's non-2bRAD samples.
+(If you already did, no worries - there is a solution; contact me.)